joelek/nexus/readme.md

 ## Features

+### Instant server

-Serveit serves the contents of any directory over HTTP by launching a very simple server.
-Serveit only accepts GET and HEAD requests and automatically generates and serves index documents for directory requests.
+Serveit serves the contents of any directory by launching a web server that accepts GET and HEAD requests.

 Use the command line utility to launch serveit.